-Follicular Unit Extraction (FUE) is a type of hair transplant surgery, where individual follicular units are extracted from the back or side of a patient’s scalp and transplanted into the balding area.
+Follicular Unit Extraction (FUE) is a type of hair transplant surgery.
+Individual follicular units are extracted from the back or side of a patient’s scalp and transplanted into the balding area using a realistic blending process.
+These will then turn into healthy hair producing follicles.

 Before the procedure, patients are given local anaesthetic used in both the donor and recipient areas – in fact, we often find that patients fall asleep while grafts are removed and transplanted.

-FUE is a good option for men who like to wear their hair short or shaved, as FUT does tend to leave some light scarring.
+An FUE transplant is a good option for men who like to wear their hair short or shaved, as FUT does tend to leave a linear scar.

 Nine out of ten patients at Crown Clinic are men, who are seeking a permanent solution for their hair loss, whilst around 10% of our patients are women, who are struggling with thinning hair.
 Our hair transplant procedures can benefit both men and women who are suffering with the effects of hair loss, transforming their confidence and self-esteem.